 2. Do I need additional treatment after prostate surgery?

 After surgery, one of the most important questions to ask is whether you may benefit from additional therapy like adjuvant radiation.
 The decision to use radiation to lower your risk of recurrence and dying from prostate cancer after surgery is based on whether the cancer has spread to your seminal vesicles, whether there were positive margins, and whether the cancer spread beyond the prostate capsule.
 In addition, it is important to allow time to recover your urinary function before considering radiation therapy after surgery, as radiation to this region increases the risk of urinary strictures, leakage, and high urination frequency.
-There is currently an ongoing debate about doing radiation early, or waiting to see if the PSA has begun to rise in men with these high-risk features, given these toxicities.

 3. What does ‘PSA velocity’ mean?